mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

   - Often time more students than engineers, can go one on one, or group on one engineer

 ## Feedback Loop

+Again like everything else I mention here, practice makes perfect.
+With networking though, the feedback loop to evaluate yourself is much faster than other parts of the application process.
+For example, when you're sending out applications online, it may take a few weeks until you receive a response, so your feedback loop bandwdith is really limited by how long it takes for companies to respond to you.
+Some may take even longer, and some just never get back to you.
+Also, they don't even provide feedback or reasoning behind their decision.
+If you get rejected, there's a good chance your application needs improvement, but there's also a good chance that your application was perfect but you just got beat out by another applicant.
 # What's Next

 This is a multi-part post, here are the other parts: